About Colorblind/Color Vision Deficiency

 Accommodating Employees with Colorblind/Color Vision Deficiency

 People with color vision deficiency may develop some of the limitations discussed below, but seldom develop all of them.
 Also, the degree of limitation will vary among individuals.
-Be aware that not all people with arthritis will need accommodations to perform their jobs and many others may only need a few accommodations.
+Be aware that not all people who have have color vision deficiency will need accommodations to perform their jobs and many others may only need a few accommodations.
 The following is only a sample of the possibilities available.
 Numerous other accommodation solutions may exist.

 Questions to Consider:

 - How do these limitations affect the employee and the employee’s job performance?

 - What specific job tasks are problematic as a result of these limitations?

 - What accommodations are available to reduce or eliminate these problems?
 Are all possible resources being used to determine possible accommodations?

 - Has the employee been consulted regarding possible accommodations?